 The casino at New York–New York is just like New York City itself: loud, boisterous, and incessant.
 The gaming floor has a decor that can be described as art deco meets neon-futuristic.
 Table limits are a little lower than the high-end Strip casinos, with most minimums starting at $10.
 Keep an eye out for the Party Pit, where (on Thursday, Friday and Saturday nights) scantily clad women gyrate on platforms overlooking blackjack and roulette.
-Generally speaking, table games fan out from the Center Bar, while slot machines line the periphery of the casino.
-The oval-shaped high-limit table games and slots area feature ornate Murano crystal chandeliers and wood paneling.
-Sports bettors will be disappointed by New York–New York's race and sports book—the area sits in a corner by The Sporting House, and barely has enough seats for a professional basketball team.
+Generally speaking, table games fan out from the Center Bar, and slot machines line the periphery of the casino.
+The oval-shape high-limit table games and slots area feature ornate Murano crystal chandeliers and wood paneling.
+Sports bettors will be disappointed by New York–New York's race and sports book—the area sits in a corner by the Sporting House, and barely has enough seats for a professional basketball team.